top of page

 Elmer Gutierrez, M.S.
 (2024)

 Research: The effects of wildfires on predation risk, dorsal darkness, and background matching in Western Fence Lizards.
-Elmer is now working for AmeriCorps.
+Elmer is now working for the Rivers and Lands Conservancy.

 emily image.jpeg